sonic-net/SONiC/thermal-control-design.md

 ## 5. Fan drawer implementation

-In current implementation, fan led management API is based on fan object.
-However, in many hardware platform, multiple fans are put in a fan drawer, they share one fan led.
-In such case, to control fan led in a fan object might cause problem.
-For example, one fan drawer has fan1 and fan2, they share a fan led, fan1 is broken and set led to red via fan1 object, then fan2 just recovers from a bad state and set led to green via fan2 object, the final fan led state will be green which is incorrect.
-To avoid confusing user, a new abstract class FanDrawerBase is added to sonic_platform_common and vendors should implement it.
+In many hardware platform, multiple fans are put in a fan drawer.
+We suggest to add a fan drawer object to reflect real hardware layout.
+It will help user better understand which fan are in which drawer.
+A new abstract class FanDrawerBase is added to sonic_platform_common and vendors should implement it.
 The FanDrawerBase class will look like:

 ```python